Terms and Conditions

 6.1 All Customer Content shall remain the property of the Customer and/or its licensors subject to a non-exclusive worldwide royalty-free licence to the Developer for the purposes of the Agreement.

-6.3 The Customer will indemnify and keep indemnified the Developer against all claims, losses, damages, costs and expenses arising from any claim or allegation that any Customer Content infringes the Intellectual Property Rights of any third party.
+6.3 The Customer will indemnify and keep indemnified the Developer against all direct claims, losses, damages reasonable and properly incurred, costs and expenses arising from any claim that any Customer Content infringes the Intellectual Property Rights of any third party.

-6.4 In the case of the Developer IPRs shall expressly include all present and future IPR of any nature including, but not limited to, any design rights, trademarks, domain names, titles, and any developed content or code and these shall remain the sole property of the Developer who may subject to this clause 6, grant usage rights to the Customer for the duration of this Agreement.
+6.4 In the case of the Developer IPRs this shall expressly include all present and future IPR of any nature including, but not limited to, any design rights, trademarks, domain names, titles, and any developed content or code other than the content or code developed for the site and these shall remain the sole property of the Developer who may subject to this clause 6, grant usage rights to the Customer for the duration of this Agreement.

 6.5 Subject to compliance of the Customer with these terms and conditions including payment of all Charges and other sums due, the Developer will:

-6.5.1 indemnify and keep indemnified the Customer against all claims losses damages costs and expenses arising from any claim or allegation other than under clauses 6.2 and 6.3 that the Project infringes the IPRs of any third party;
+6.5.1 indemnify and keep indemnified the Customer against all claims, losses, damages, costs and expenses arising from any claim or allegation other than under clauses 6.3 and 7.3.2 (ii) that the Project or the Site infringes the IPRs of any third party;

 6.5.2 grant to the Customer an exclusive non-transferrable royalty free licence (unless exclusivity has been imposed by a third party) to use the Developer Content in accordance with this Agreement;

-6.5.3 grant to the Customer an exclusive non-transferrable royalty free licence (unless exclusivity has been imposed by a third party) to use the third party Content in accordance with these terms and conditions;
+6.5.3 grant to the Customer an exclusive non-transferrable royalty free licence (unless exclusivity has been imposed by a third party) to use the third party Content in accordance with these terms and conditions.
+The Developer confirms in entering this Agreement it has licence, permission or the right to each and every third party Content being utilised as content in the development and operation of the site;

 6.5.4 assign to the Customer any Content created or obtained by the Developer exclusively for the Customer. (unless exclusivity has been imposed by a third party).